CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

 ### Estimated Duration : 30 Minutes

 ## Overview
-In this exercise, you use the Azure AI Agent service in the Azure AI Foundry portal to create a simple AI agent that assists employees with expense claims.
+In this lab, you will create an AI agent in **Azure AI Foundry** that helps employees with expense claims.
+You’ll start by creating a new project and deploying the **gpt-4.1** model.
+Then you’ll build and configure your agent with system instructions and upload an expenses policy document as grounding data.
+You’ll also enable the code interpreter as an action.
+Finally, you’ll interact with the agent in the playground, asking policy questions and guiding it through generating an expense claim file that you can download and review.

 ## Lab Objectives